Sufyx/Pet-Adoption/README.md

 <img alt="pets_page_saved" src="Description/pets_page_saved.png" width="500" height="auto" >
 <img alt="user_details_edit" src="Description/user_details_edit.png" width="500" height="auto" >
 Profile page for registered users. <br>
-Contains the option to add a short bio, and links to the lists of pets the user has saved/adopted/fostered.
+Contains the user details and bio with the option to edit them, and links to the lists of pets the user has saved/adopted/fostered.

 <br>